Skip to main content

 Last updated on

-This topic explains AWS CDK provisioning patterns in Harness and provides code examples for common deployment scenarios.
+This topic explains AWS Cloud Development Kit (AWS CDK) provisioning modes in Harness and provides code examples for common deployment scenarios.
 AWS CDK allows you to provision infrastructure using familiar programming languages, either independently or as part of a deployment workflow.

-The provisioning pipeline steps are configured the same way for both patterns.
+The pipeline steps are configured the same way for both modes.
+Choose the mode that matches your goal: use ad hoc provisioning to manage infrastructure on its own, and dynamic provisioning to provision and deploy in one stage.
 Multi-account deployments are supported, allowing you to deploy to different AWS accounts using a single connector by overriding the region and assuming a different IAM role.
 Go to AWS CDK Provisioning to configure multi-account deployments.

 Go to Provisioning overview to understand Harness provisioning concepts and use cases.